Eschatologue/CM_wiki/docs/character-creation/origin/species/londoner.md

 ### Inferior Athleticism

-If your Strength score is 13 or lower, you have Disadvantage on Strength-based D20 Test against creatures other than your own species.
+You have Disadvantage on Strength-based D20 Test against creatures other than your own species.

 ### Mental Resilience